 The 21st Century Journal

-As a writer I find the most important thing to me is options.
+(Look for inserts in this color to see January 2018 updates and comments) As a writer I find the most important thing to me is options.
 By keeping an open mind to the way the world is progressing, I can explore new avenues and expand my writing portfolio.
-Journal writing is something I do and although the computer is less connected to my creative soul than the paper and pen, the Internet and blogging opens the door to the World Wide Web and 21st Century writing opportunities.
+Journal writing is something I do (life has a way of challenging us to keep up with good habits…) and although the computer is less connected to my creative soul than the paper and pen, the Internet (it’s now accepted that Internet doesn’t have to be capitalized…) and blogging opens the door to the World Wide Web (do we really say this anymore???) and 21st Century writing opportunities.

-Picking up blogging actually forced me to change the focus of my online writing journey to not just be about my own writing and artwork but to use it as a platform to encourage other writers.
-Through posts that share the writing life experience and link to others in the global writing community, writing becomes universal in a whole new sense.
-We can connect quicker with an audience and over time develop a following.
+Picking up blogging actually forced me to change the focus of my online writing journey to not just be about my own writing and artwork, but to use it as a platform to encourage other writers.
+Through posts that share the writing life experience and links to others in the global writing community, writing becomes universal in a whole new sense.
+We can connect quicker with an audience and, over time, develop a following.
 As writers we have a commonality we don’t have to explain.
 By sharing our passion and exploring others’ blogs, we make our own work better because we become open to the creative differences around us.
 If we make our obsession about the craft, we get more out of it in the long run.
+(In saying this, however, do not try to be like someone else – be unique and find your own style and voice in order to be true to yourself and your creativity.)

 Interview with a Writer…